open-education-hub/essentials-security/system-exploration/README.md

 The error message (`ls: cannot access 'whatever': No such file or directory`) is displayed to the terminal, so it would make sense for it to be printed by `ls` to `stdout`, right?
 Well... no.
 It's printed to another stream, called `stderr`.
-As its name implies, this stream is dedicated to error messasges.
+As its name implies, this stream is dedicated to error messages.
 This distinction was made in order for users to be able to separate between useful / legitimate output and sometimes unimportant error messages.

 Redirecting `stderr` is performed using 2 characters: `2>`.